STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Board of CentralNic Group PLC places governance and controls at the centre of its strategy.
 The Board appreciates the value of good corporate governance and has decided to adopt the Corporate Governance Guidelines for Smaller Quoted Companies, published from time to time by the Quoted Companies Alliance (the “QCA Code”), to the extent that they believe it is appropriate in light of the size, stage of development and resources of an AIM-quoted company.
 CentralNic sees governance not only as a compliance driven requirement but as an opportunity to gain commercial sustainability and advantage.

 This section sets out how CentralNic Group PLC is currently applying the ten principles of the QCA Code.
+This page was late updated on 24 April 2023.
 Further information on this is included in our Annual Report.

 1. Establish a strategy and business model which promote long-term value for shareholders

-More information on the Board’s established strategy and business model is included in the strategic report section of our 2018 Annual report, which is available here.
+More information on the Board’s established strategy and business model is included in the strategic report section of our 2022 Annual report, which can be found here.

 2. Seek to understand and meet shareholder needs and expectations